lrb924/Predicted_Volatility/README.md

 And one important thing to note is that "[c]yclical stocks are generally the opposite of defensive stocks.
 Cyclical stocks include discretionary companies, such as Starbucks or Nike, while defensive stocks are staples, such as Campbell Soup."
 [1]

 We hope to answer our business question by using historic closing data for the S&P 500, and the historic closing data for five cyclical ETFs, and five defensive ETFs.
 All of this data can be accessed through the Google Finance API.

+In order to get the predicted volatility based on the S&P 500, we used both a GARCH model and a VARMAX model

 The specific ETFs analyzed:
 * Cyclical: